kreijack/bombrowser/tests/TESTS.md

 - the cell become yellow; press cancel
 - the edit dates dialog is closed, reopen it

-Expected result: the old date appear
+Expected result: the valid old date appear

 Passed: [X]